lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_wayfinding.md

 act of granting something authority over one's perception, priorities, and desires.

-At least this: implicit worship occurs when we give something our highest attention and allow it to shape our values, decisions, and identity.
+At least this: implicitly worship occurs when we give something our highest attention and allow it to shape our values, decisions, and identity.
 It might be a person, an ideology, a belief system, or even a fear.
 Without realizing it, we may organize our lives around it, trusting in its truth, seeking its validation,